c-base/romonit/README.md

 - Battery gauge
 - Temperatur and humidity display

-Current consumtion is 10uA for the LCD, 5uA (average) for measuring humidity and temperature every 8s and about 2uA for processing on the AVR.
+Current consumption is 10uA for the LCD, 5uA (average) for measuring humidity and temperature every 8s and about 2uA for processing on the AVR.